dagwieers/asciidoc-vim/README.txt

 == Known shortcomings
 There are a few quirks in the syntax files.
 Here is an overview:

-Underlining titles does not work consistently???
+Underlining titles does not work consistently??

     There is no way that we can match the length of a title with the length of the line under it.
 Because of that every line preceded by text could